truj/midica/README.md

 - **Configuration** of
     - GUI language (currently English or German)
     - Note System - (6 different systems), e.g. International (C,D,E,F,G,A,B), German (C,D,E,F,G,A,H), Italian (Do,Re,Mi,Fa,Sol,La,Si)
-    - Half Tone Symbols (6 different systems)
+    - Half Tone Symbols (3 different sets)
     - Octave Naming - 4 different systems
     - Syntax (3 different sets of key words for the programming language) - not _that_ important as the syntax can be redefined in MidicaPL anyway
     - Percussion IDs (English or German)